kousheekc/Interactive-Visual-Sorting-Algorithms/README.md

 In this project, I create a user interface for an interactive, visual representation for various sorting algorithms.

+To run the program, simply run the UI.py script.

 ## Requirements:
 * The program was created using **Python3.7**
 * The UI was created using **Tkinter** (preinstalled with Python)